-Your family member has decided to become a foster parent, and to care for children from foster care in their home.
+Your family member has decided to become a foster parent and to care for children from foster care in their home.
 Let me share something with you; they will need your support, and perhaps more importantly, your understanding.

 Like so much of society, I had misconceptions about why a child might be in foster care.
 Growing up, I had heard whispers that “those foster kids” were somehow at fault, were often “bad kids” and were “troublemakers.”
 Now, as I have had the privilege of caring for over 50 children in my home, I can boldly assure you that these children are not at fault.
 Instead, they are victims.
-They are victims from abuse and from neglect.
+They are victims of abuse and from neglect.
 They are children who want to lead a normal life, who want to play and laugh with other children their age.

 Quite simply, they need someone to love them.